falconry/falcon/docs/api/routing.rst

                 uri(str): The requested path to route.

             Keyword Args:
                  req(Request): The Request object that will be passed to the routed responder.
+The router may use `req` to further differentiate the requested route.
+For
+                    example, a header may be used to determine the desired API version and route the request accordingly.

                     Note:
                         The `req` keyword argument was added in version